This article has links to products and services we love, which we may make commission from.

 They are enforced between the hours of 8:00 am and 12:00 am and the rates of each lot vary.

-Click the link on each parking lot to view a helpful map of the lot and the kiosk.
+See the links below for each parking lot to view a helpful map of the lot and the kiosk.

 Pilgrim Monument Parking Lot